-

 In your country, are there any restrictions in the appointment of arbitrators?

-In international commercial arbitral proceedings having their seat in Greece, article 15 para.
-1 L. 5016/2023 applies incorporating verbatim the provisions of the Model Law.
-It provides in particular, that, unless otherwise agreed, no person shall be precluded by reason of his nationality from acting as an arbitrator.
-Furthermore, the same article provides that in case the appointment of an arbitrator takes place by Court intervention, the Court shall duly consider any qualifications provided for under the agreement of the parties as well as matters pertaining to the independence and impartiality of the arbitrator.
-It is also provided that the Court shall examine whether it would be prudent to appoint an arbitrator of a nationality different than those of the parties.
+In international commercial arbitral proceedings having their seat in Greece, unless otherwise agreed, no person shall be precluded by reason of his nationality from acting as an arbitrator (Article 15 para.
+1 L. 5016/2023).
+Furthermore, in case the appointment of an arbitrator takes place by Court intervention, the Court shall duly consider any qualifications provided for under the agreement of the parties as well as matters pertaining to the independence and impartiality of the arbitrator.
+The Court shall examine whether it would be prudent to appoint an arbitrator of a nationality different than those of the parties.

 -